 Very Good Uptime

 Overall uptime on their East coast datacenter has been very good.
 I recommend choosing their East coast server location because the west coast datacenter has had issues lately.
-Most months uptime has been above 99.9% (some random minutes of downtime here and there on my uptime monitoring).
+Most months uptime has been well above 99.9% (some random minutes of downtime here and there on my uptime monitoring).
 There have been a couple instances of downtime due to server issues or scheduled maintenance.
 One thing that always makes me angry is when a host doesn’t notify me in advance about any major changes/maintenance to a server I’m on.
 InMotion Hosting does send out notifications for scheduled maintenance.

 - April 2015 – 99.93% uptime (32 minutes of downtime)